GOP candidate’s private equity resume draws scrutiny in Va. | Federal News Network

 Carlyle made investments in several companies under Youngkin’s leadership that moved at least 1,300 American jobs offshore, according to Department of Labor data.

-They include Metaldyne LLC, a North Carolina car parts company that sent 176 jobs to Korea in 2008; the Texas company Commemorative Brands, which produced class rings and sent more than 260 jobs to Mexico between 2005 and 2013; and Ohio-based car part manufacturer Veyance Technologies, which sent nearly 300 jobs to Mexico between 2009 and 2011.
+They include Metaldyne LLC, a North Carolina car parts company that sent 176 jobs to Korea in 2008; the Texas company Commemorative Brands that produced class rings and sent more than 260 jobs to Mexico between 2005 and 2013, and Ohio-based car part manufacturer Veyance Technologies that sent nearly 300 jobs to Mexico between 2009 and 2011.

-Veyance Technologies was among those companies in a larger fund in which McAuliffe had invested; that means he would have profited from the deal.
+Veyance Technologies was among those companies in a larger fund in which McAuliffe had invested, which means he would have profited from the deal.

-A representative for Carlyle declined to comment for this story.
+A representative for Carlyle declined to comment.
 The company’s leadership has struggled to defend some of their decisions at times.

 The firm in 2005 acquired a minority stake in Combined Systems Inc., a “less-lethal” munitions manufacturer that produced tear gas and “super-sock bean bags” subsequently used by governments in Tunisia, Egypt and China to crack down on pro-democracy protesters.